It is illegal to discriminate against an employee who is pregnant or has a related medical condition under the Pregnancy Discrimination Act of 1978

 Determining whether your employer is covered under Title VII or the Texas Labor Code’s anti-discrimination provisions can be complicated.
 In order to help you make this determination, you should contact our offices as soon as possible so we can help you with that determination.

-If you think your pregnancy, childbirth, or a related medical condition is the reason for employment discrimination, please contact a Houston Pregnancy Discrimination Lawyer at Herbert & McClelland LLP.
+If you think your pregnancy, childbirth, or a related medical condition is the reason for employment discrimination, please contact a Houston Pregnancy Discrimination Lawyer at The Law Offices of Shane McClelland.